 Coronavirus Recovery Fund (CRF)

 The CARES Act established a $150 billion Coronavirus Relief Fund (CRF) for state, county and municipal governments with populations of over 500,000 people to address necessary expenditures incurred due to the COVID-19 public health emergency.
-The deadline for counties to invest CRF dollars is December 31, 2021, though many county governments have already allocated these funds.
+The deadline for counties to invest CRF dollars was December 31, 2021.

 San Diego County, Calif. approved $5 million of the county's CRF allocation to provide child care vouchers to essential workers, an amount matched by the city of San Diego.